James Siena: Early career

 Siena started making abstract paintings with an aesthetic that sought inspiration from Artificial Intelligence (AI).
 For years he has been investigating the imaginary space of programmers' source and patterns through paint.
 At first glance the images could be labeled as decorative puzzles or labyrinths but there is a logic base for each painting.
-Siena's first major solo show was held at the Brooklyn, NY gallery, Pierogi 2000 in 1996.
+Siena's first major solo show was held at the Brooklyn, New York, gallery, Pierogi 2000 in 1996.
 His first solo museum exhibition took place in 2003 at the San Francisco Art Institute Gallery.
 Since then he's had numerous solo shows including at Gorney Bravin + Lee in New York, Daniel Weinberg Gallery in San Francisco and Los Angeles, and The Pace Gallery in New York.

 His work has been featured in over 50 group exhibitions, including most notably the Whitney Museum of American Art's 2004 Whitney Biennial.
 Siena has had work either reviewed or published in the following publications: Art in America, The New York Times, The New Yorker, ARTnews, The Art Newspaper, The Village Voice, New York Sun, San Francisco Chronicle and Art on Paper.

 In Patricia Phillips, chair of the Department of Art, Cornell University; letter of Siena's nomination for the 2009-10 Eissner Artist of the Year Award, she wrote:

 "James Siena is one of the most inventive, independent, focused and prolific artists working today. … Thirty years after he received his B.F.A. from Cornell, Siena has emerged as one of the art world's internationally respected leaders. … [He] balances the traditions of 20th–21st century abstraction with a maverick sensibility to craft salient, if speculative, insights on the contemporary world, and the intricate workings of human perception."